OliverBalfour/io-game/README.md

 Then navigate to [localhost:3000](http://localhost:3000) (assuming you're using port 3000, otherwise replace with PORT_NO)

+If you don't have git, download this repo, unzip and put into your directory of choice, then run all commands after the git clone command.
+Or just get git.
+It's awesome.
+If you don't have node.js, don't even bother.

 ##Useful commands

 `grunt` - Build /dist and run tests